 It's common for brewpubs and breweries to offer their beers in a growler.
 This allows you to return with an empty jug for a refill, which saves money and gives you the freshest beer available without installing a keg system at home.

 A growler is any container used to sell a measured amount of beer.
-Most growlers hold 1/2 gallon of draft beer though some can hold an entire gallon.
+Most growlers hold half a gallon of draft beer, though some can hold an entire gallon.

 The growler has taken many forms over the years, but its primary purpose has always been to transport fresh beer from a brewpub or brewery to the drinker's home.
-Brewers who are not set up for bottling will use growlers as a way to sell their beers.
+Brewers spend a lot of time precisely perfecting their recipes, and often use growlers as a way to sell their beers when they're not set up for bottling.
 Today, most growlers are made of dark brown glass and have a screw-on cap.
 Some fancy growlers use a ceramic stopper that clamps down with a metal attachment around the neck.

-Most growlers use brown glass for beer because it allows less light to hit the beer inside.
+Brown glass beer bottles allow less light to hit the beer inside, so growlers use brown glass, too.
 When too much ultraviolet light hits a beer, it can cause a foul odor and taste, essentially ruining it.
-This is often called 'skunked' beer.
+This is often called "skunked" beer.